 - National & Local SEND law and legislation

 If your child needs to self-isolate at any point and is away from school, your child’s teacher will prepare a pack of resources to support their personalised targets so they can continue to learn at home.
 Your child’s class teacher will check in regularly and the SENCo will also contact families to offer additional support.
 If you need anything at all, please do not hesitate to contact the office and your child’s class teacher or the SENCo will call you back to discuss and support further.

 Please also feel free to access the resources below.Useful Links for SEND Pupils Supporting Children with Covid-19 Isolation

 SEN Showcase Sessions

-In 2019 St. Joseph’s launched their SEN Showcase sessions.
-These have allowed parents to see first-hand the provision that is in place for their child, to have an opportunity to work alongside them in class and to participate in some of the interventions that they access.
-We’re really proud of the provision that we offer and of the efforts that the children make every day and felt that this was a good way to share this and celebrate it with parents.
+St. Joseph’s hold SEN Showcase sessions.
+These allow parents to see first-hand the provision that is in place for their child, to have an opportunity to work alongside them in class and to participate in some of the interventions that they access.
+We’re really proud of the provision that we offer and of the efforts that the children make every day and feel that this was a good way to share this and celebrate it with parents.

-At the sessions there is a workshop led by Mrs Holmes covering an area of interest for parents.
+At the sessions, we also hold workshops covering an area of interest for parents.
 Please click on the links below to see the areas covered so far.
 We are always keen to hear what areas you would like covering and will do out best to include them.

 ‘ I really enjoyed the opportunity to work alongside my child and to see how the provision works everyday.
 It was reassuring to see how the provision is just part and parcel of the everyday classroom practice.’